Programme Specifications Guidance

 If the programme will be collaborative with another organisation, please state the organisation's name and the type of collaboration, e.g. Joint Degree or Validation.

-When creating a new collaborative programme, before engaging with the programme approval process, a collaborative arrangement needs to be approved in principle by the Collaborative Provision Committee (see the page on programme proposals for more information).
+When creating a new collaborative programme, before engaging with the programme approval process, a Collaborative Approval in Principle must be approved by the University.

 Programme Category